-Department: Social Science/History • Phone: 570-740-0323
+Department: Social Science/History • Phone: 570-740-0323 Program of Studies Leading to the A.S.
+Degree

 The Social Science program prepares students for transfer to four year institutions in related majors that deal with human behavior in its social and cultural aspects.